suarezluis/PHP/README.md

 # PHP

-The PHP files I used to learn
+The PHP files I used to learn it

 `1 Variables ...................... 🐘 variables.php`
 `2 Arrays ......................... 🐘 arrays.php`